google/WebFundamentals/src/content/en/updates/2020/05/devtools.md

 messages, warnings, and errors.
 The Issues tab aggregates warnings from the browser in a structured, aggregated, and actionable way, links to affected resources within DevTools, and provides guidance on how to fix the issues.
-Over time, more and more browser warnings will be surfaced in the Issues tab rather than the Console, which should help reduce the Console's clutter.
+Over time, more and more of Chrome's warnings will be surfaced in the Issues tab rather than the Console, which should help reduce the Console's clutter.

 {# TODO(kayce): Link to Sam's doc. #}